UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Introduction

-Extending this backbone, we further introduce a multimodal UAM framework for joint cell classification and image segmentation, as illustrated in Figure~\ref{fig:multi_frame}.
-This framework fuses radiomics embeddings from UAM with image embeddings from the BiomedParse encoder to produce more precise segmentation masks.
-Following the approach of LLaVA \cite{llava}, we project radiomics embeddings into the image embedding space, enabling effective utilization of the pretrained BiomedParse decoder for downstream mask generation.
-Our contributions are summarized below: \begin{itemize} \item \textbf{Unified Backbone for Cell Radiomics}: We present the first dedicated backbone for cell radiomics analysis, UAM, a unified Attention-Mamba structure that flexibly models high-throughput, sequence-like cell radiomics.
+Extending this backbone, we further introduce a multimodal UAM framework for joint cell classification and image segmentation.
+This framework fuses enhanced image embeddings from UAM with image embeddings from the BiomedParse encoder to produce more precise segmentation masks.
+Following the approach of LLaVA \cite{llava}, we project two embeddings into same space, enabling effective utilization of the pretrained BiomedParse decoder for downstream mask generation.
+Our contributions are summarized below: \begin{itemize} \item \textbf{Unified Attention-Mamba Backbone}: We present the first dedicated backbone for medical image analysis, UAM, a unified Attention-Mamba structure that flexibly models high-throughput image and text data.

 \item \textbf{Amamba Encoder:} We design the Amamba layer, which embeds Mamba-derived global contextual information into a cross-attention mechanism, enhancing global representation learning and model interpretability.